meticha/triggerx/docs/docs/tutorial-basics/2-set-custom-alarm-activity.md

 Before anything else, tell TriggerX what to show when the alarm fires.
 This is done by passing your custom `Activity` class, typically one that extends `TriggerXActivity`.
-This activity becomes the entry point for your UI, even when the app is killed or in background.
+This activity becomes the entry point for your UI, even when the app is killed or in the background.

 Once you extend your class with `TriggerXActivity`, you can override the `AlarmContent` composable and put your custom UI over there.
-Also, since `TriggerxActivity` extends the `ComponentActivity` itself, you can also do all sorts of stuff that you might be doing in other activities.
+Also, since `TriggerxActivity` extends the `ComponentActivity` itself, you can also do all sorts of things that you might be doing in other activities.
 Like playing the music in the background while the activity is showing 😉

 Here's an example of a custom `AppAlarmActivity`: